 3103F.6.7 Berthing velocity and angle.
-The berthing velocity, V_w is influenced by a large number of factors such as environmental conditions of the site (wind, current and wave), method of berthing (with or without tugboat assistance), condition of the vessel during berthing (ballast or fully laden) and human factors (experience of the tugboat captain).
+The berthing velocity, V_n , is influenced by a large number of factors such as environmental conditions of the site (wind, current and wave), method of berthing (with or without tugboat assistance), condition of the vessel during berthing (ballast or fully laden) and human factors (experience of the tugboat captain).

-The berthing velocity, normal to berth, shall be in accordance with Table 31F-3-9, for existing berths.
+The berthing velocity, normal to berth, shall be in accordance with Table 31F-3-9.
 Site condition is determined from Table 31F-3-10.
-For new berths, the berthing velocity, V_w is established according to Table 4.2.1 of the PIANC guidelines [3.27].

-Subject to Division approval, if an existing MOT can demonstrate lower velocities by velocity monitoring equipment, then such a velocity may be used.
+Subject to Division approval, if an existing MOT can demonstrate lower velocities by utilizing velocity monitoring equipment, then such a velocity may be used temporarily until the berthing system is compliant with this Code.

-In order to obtain the normal berthing velocity, V_m , an approach angle, defined as the angle formed by the fender line and the longitudinal axis of the vessel must be determined.
+In order to obtain the normal berthing velocity, V_w , an approach angle, defined as the angle formed by the fender line and the longitudinal axis of the vessel must be determined.
 The berthing angles, used to compute the normal berthing velocity, for various vessel sizes are shown in Table 31F-3-11.

-TABLE 31F-3-11 MAXIMUM BERTHING ANGLE
+TABLE 31F-3-11 BERTHING ANGLE